Abhilash801/Will-Bill-solve-it-random-forest-classifier/README.md

 # Will-Bill-solve-it-random-forest-classifier
 A classifier using using random forest and knn techiniques.
-Coded it as part of a challenge on HackerEarth
+Coded it as part of a challenge on HackerEarth.Coded in jupyter ipython notebook.

-# About
-Coded it as a jupyter ipython notebook.
 All results and comments are available in the notebook itself.

-### random forest evaluation mertrics acheived
+##### random forest evaluation mertrics acheived

--accuracy 0.798
+- accuracy 0.798
--precision 0.546
+- precision 0.546
--recall 0.311
+- recall 0.311

 Accuracy on test data of #1 in the challenge was .834